euro-hpc-pl/SpinGlassPEPS.jl/docs/src/index.md

 # Welcome to SpinGlassPEPS documentation!

-Welcome to `SpinGlassPEPS.jl`, a powerful open-source Julia package designed for heuristically solving Ising-type optimization problems defined on quasi-2D lattices and Random Markov Fields on 2D rectangular lattices.
+Welcome to `SpinGlassPEPS.jl`, a open-source Julia package designed for heuristically solving Ising-type optimization problems defined on quasi-2D lattices and Random Markov Fields on 2D rectangular lattices.

 !!! info "Star us on GitHub!"
     If you have found this library useful, please consider starring the GitHub repository.
 This gives us an accurate lower bound of the satisfied users.